- Education and Science»

 Artists of the Renaissance

 During The Italian Renaissance, art painters in the cities competed with each other, and citizens of each region extolled the relative merits of their artists and masters.
-Even the church used artists and their paintings to explain its doctrine, views and history to its people.
+Even the church used artists and their paintings to explain its doctrine, views, and history to its people.

 Each locality developed its own group of artists with the development in the different localities known as schools of painting.
-The major centres were these schools of painting was sited is Venice and Florence, with other large cities having minor schools of painting.
+The major centers were these schools of painting was sited is Venice and Florence, with other large cities having minor schools of painting.

 At the time, many of the artists lacked enough knowledge of foreshortening and anatomy, and these painters were generally referred to as "primitives".

 In the earlier examples of works of Italian painters of the 13th century, the artists’ works showed flat symbolic figures in bright colours painted on gold backgrounds with emphasis placed more on the expression of "religious emotions" than any other subject.